Men’s Turtleneck Outfit Inspiration: 17 Sophisticated Looks For 2023

 A thin, merino wool roll neck is a natural pairing for a sharp, office-appropriate blazer.
 It matches the formality of tailoring yet takes away some of the stuffiness that is traditionally associated with a collared shirt.

 Military-inspired turtleneck outfit

 If you’re going to buy just one turtleneck, go navy.
-One of the most versatile menswear colours, it combines perfectly with brown, grey, green and even black, as shown here with this military-inspired look.
+One of the most versatile colours in menswear, it combines perfectly with brown, grey, green and even black, as shown here with this military-inspired look.

-When the weather really takes a turn, pair a turtleneck with a shearling aviator jacket and you’ll never need a scarf again.
+When the weather really takes a turn, team your turtleneck with a shearling aviator jacket and you’ll never need a scarf again.

 Think of them like a T-shirt and layer accordingly.

 Go for a chunky turtleneck and you’ve got a versatile off-duty look, or combine your chore coat with a lightweight roll neck for easy smart casual attire.